 Indiana Gianni sometimes calls himself Gargano Jones.
 You can contact him at [email protected]

-We recommend staying in the interesting town of Monte Sant'Angelo.
+If you venture south in the Gargano, we recommend staying in the interesting town of Monte Sant'Angelo.
 See a list of user-recommended hotels in Monte Sant'Angelo.
 We enjoyed our stay at the Palace Hotel San Michele which has a great view down to the Adriatic from its breakfast room.

 Don't miss an opportunity to eat at Ristorante La Caravella (via Reale Basilica 84), whose current host, Pietro Tomasioulo as a child was present at a meal with Arthur Miller, who wrote a short story documenting his experience at Monte Sant'Angelo.
 Excellent food at a reasonable price.
 Get the goat.